techiediaries/awesome-vibe-coding/README.md

 # Awesome Vibe Coding

-> A curated list of vibe coding references for learning how to efficently collaborate with AI to write code.
+> A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 I.e prompt enginnering for developers.

 ## Contents